Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 We've been loading you up with kickass workouts and healthy lifestyle to-dos—but don't forget that a sustainable health and fitness routine includes plenty of rest too.
 Take a rest day every once in a while, and go with your gut if something feels off.
 (Seriously—your brain needs that rest day, not just your body.)

-And why not make it a Friday? #Treatyoself to some TGIFF time with your support squad, either kick back (you know how to do that from Day 11) or head out (Day 4) while keeping your health in mind, but don't be afraid to let loose a little.
+And why not make it today? #Treatyoself to some friend time with your support squad, either kick back (you know how to do that from Day 11) or head out (Day 4) while keeping your health in mind, but don't be afraid to let loose a little.
 Remember: We're building a lifestyle.

 Your Rest & Recovery Guide